Above: I think Wisconsin's capitol building, in Madison, is the prettiest in the nation.

 have lots of pictures of Brad drinking beer.

 Above right: Here he is in 1985 in Utah, not drinking beer but eating a

 burrito.
 I was working in Colorado that summer and Brad came out to visit.
 We went down to Utah for a few days (and drank a lot of

 beer).
 Being a bit inebriated, I made a fool of myself in front of a cute ranger here, but that's another story.

-Above right: Me and Cynde (or Cindy, as she was known then) in Madison,
+Left: Me and Cynde (or Cindy, as she was known then) in Madison,

-in 1984.
 I have no idea why she's holding a stuffed bunny.

 Above left: After seeing Brad and Cynde at the festival, I walked around the University of